-As both a professor and practitioner, I have made it my life’s work to understand and apply cutting-edge insights about communication to people’s everyday lives.
-Frankly, there isn’t one of us who couldn’t benefit from knowing about how communication works at a far higher level.
-Since “every human advancement or reversal can be understood through communication” (Walter Annenberg), I have published over 30 scholarly articles on the subject, covering topics from strategies in public speaking to the ways that organizations and governments can better communicate with citizens.
+As both a professor and practitioner, I have made it my life’s work to help people understand and apply state-of-the-art insights about communication to their everyday lives.
+Every one of us stands to benefit from knowing about how communication works at a far higher level.
+Since “every human advancement or reversal can be understood through communication” (Walter Annenberg), I’ve published close to 50 scholarly works on the subject, covering topics from strategies in public speaking to the ways that organizations and governments can better communicate with citizens.